 The Core Curriculum is the foundation of every undergraduate student’s academic program at Canisius, regardless of major.
 Coursework is designed to develop the critical knowledge and skills that are the hallmarks of a Jesuit education and essential to global citizenship in the 21st century.

 The Core Curriculum strives to foster a reflective understanding of self while promoting knowledge of the world through cross-disciplinary study and a mission-centric focus on ethics, diversity, global awareness, and justice.
 More specifically, students will be empowered through:

-- A breadth of knowledge in the liberal arts with a view to developing faculties of reflection and judgment.
+- A breadth of knowledge through coursework in the humanities and liberal arts that deepens their intellectual capacity and develops faculties of reflection and judgment.

-- A focused awareness of the human condition, as marked by both cooperation and conflict, and an understanding of the ways in which educated people of good will and good spirit have contributed thoughtfulness and understanding to human progress.
+- A focused awareness of the human condition, as marked by both cooperation and conflict, and an understanding of the ways in which educated people of good will and good spirit have contributed to human progress.

-The Core Curriculum seeks to provide Canisius students with a strong foundation in the humanities and liberal arts as the first step in a transformative experience that will expose them to the richness of human diversity and infuse them with a sense of service in the cause of justice for all peoples, but especially for the poor and marginalized of the world.
+- An appreciation of the richness of human diversity and a heightened sense of responsibility to the cause of justice for all peoples, and especially for the poor and marginalized of the world.

-Lastly, the Core Curriculum seeks to engage Canisius students with the spiritual dimension of human life in the hope that this will enable them to seek God in all things and become men and women for and with others in the pursuit of wisdom and magnanimity.
+- Engagement with the spiritual dimension of human life with the aim of developing a student’s ability to seek God in all things and desire to become men and women for and with others in the pursuit of wisdom and magnanimity.